 If you suffer from pet hair problems, you may still be able to have a Siberian cat, as these cats are widely considered to be low shedding.

 If there were a supermodel of the feline world, this honor would probably go to the Persian cat.
 With its super-silky fluffy coat and doll-like heart-shaped squished face, this cat is a beauty.

 While often thought of as a white fluffy cat or a grey fluffy cat, the Persian cat breed of today can actually display up to 80 different coat colors and patterns.

-The Persian cat breed is an ancient natural cat breed that hails from what was first Mesopotamia, then later Persia and now Iran.
+The Persian cat breed is an ancient natural cat breed.
+These cats hail from what was first Mesopotamia, then later Persia and now Iran.
 For this reason, it is sometimes also called the Iranian cat.
 In Iran, however, the Persian cat is called the Shirazi cat.

-Today, there are two sub-breeds of the Persian cat, the Show and the Traditional.
+Today, there are two sub-breeds of the Persian cat — the Show and the Traditional.
 The Show Persian has more pronounced features than the Traditional.
 This is to enable it to conform to cat breeding show standards.

-Just looking at a Persian cat, it would be easy to assume these are fat fluffy cats, simply because of their layers upon layers of silky fur, soft round faces, big bushy tails, and tendency towards lounging for long periods of time.
+Just looking at a Persian cat, it would be easy to assume these are fat fluffy cats.
+Especially considering their layers upon layers of silky fur, soft round faces, big bushy tails, and tendency towards lounging for long periods of time.

-In fact, they are widely considered to be the fluffiest cat in the world by many cat lovers!
-With a well earned place on the top ten fluffiest cat breed list.
+In fact, though, they are widely considered to be the fluffiest cat in the world by many cat lovers!
+They’ve certainly snagged a well-earned place on the top ten fluffiest cat breed list.

-Interestingly underneath all that fur, they shouldn’t be naturally any heavier than any other cat breed.
+Interestingly, underneath all that fur, they shouldn’t be naturally much heavier than any other cat breed.

 Because of the Persian’s long, silky, fluffy layers of fur, they’re quite high maintenance.
-So you will need to be prepared for a lifetime of near-daily grooming, brushing, de-shedding and overall maintenance.
+So you will need to be prepared for a lifetime of near-daily grooming, brushing, de-shedding, and overall maintenance.

-A Persian cat lives on average 14 years, although due to their brachycephaly this time can be uncomfortable for them.
+A Persian cat lives on average 14 years.
+However, due to their brachycephaly this time can be uncomfortable for them.

 If you are thinking of buying a Persian kitten, please check out this article on the Persian cat.